Texas Recording Laws: Consent Rules and Penalties

 - Recording performance reviews

-Caution: Your employer may have policies against recording.
-While recording is legal under Texas law, violating company policy could result in termination.
+Caution: Your employer may have internal policies against recording in the workplace.
+While recording is legal under Texas law, violating company policy could result in termination or other disciplinary action.
+Check your employee handbook before recording.

 Recording Police and Government Officials